 As in the case of staff disruptions, nationally every college experienced, on average, 1 student disruption over the three-year period (2007-2009).
 The impact of such disruptions on student academic performance is incalculable, but is likely to be large.

-Provincially, the average number of student disruptions per college over the three-year period was one.
-This college experienced one student disruption in the period under review.
+Provincially, the average number of student disruptions per college over the three-year period was 1, while this college experienced no disruptions.

 Student enrolments by programme type